vmware-archive/gfxd-demo/README.md

 ![](images/gfxd-demo-architecture.png)

+Data is ingested from an external source into a table which is backed by a HDFS write-only store.
+As data is written, it is automatically also written out to HDFS.

+A MapReduce job performs computation on the HDFS data in order to calculate load averages.
+The results are fed back into GemFireXD using a table which has an Async Event listener associated with it.
+The listener is then responsible for updating the load averages which are eventually used to compute prediction values.

+Although the MapReduce job could directly update the load averages, the Async Event listener component is simply reused so as not to duplicate functionality.
+(The Async Event listener can be used to provide the same functionality as the MapReduce job in the event that Hadoop is not available).

 ----

 Schema
 ------

-Only two tables are used by the demo.
+Only two primary tables are used by the demo.
 One is used to hold incoming sensor data (`raw_sensor`) and the other is used to hold load average data used for load prediction (`load_averages`).
 Both tables are partitioned by `house_id` and are colocated.

     -- raw_sensor table